 Students are strongly encouraged to contact the Classical Studies Advisor in order to discuss their selection of courses, degree options and curricular requirements.
 New and returning students: please check the News and Events section for additional advising sessions.

-The following is a list of graduate courses that may be counted toward a graduate program in classics.
+Beginning in Fall 2016*, the following graduate courses may be counted toward a graduate program in classics.
 Students are advised that in any given semester only a small number of the following courses may be offered.
 It is the student's responsibility to fulfill all program requirements.
 He/she is strongly encouraged to work closely with the classics graduate advisor and his/her thesis supervisor to arrange a schedule that satisfies all program requirements while offering the student a coherent course of study.